Andrew Moray: The Morays of Petty's place in Scottish society

 The Morays of Petty also had a presence in the Scottish medieval church.
-A forebear of Moray the younger, also named Andrew, was bishop of Moray early in the thirteenth century and a younger brother of Sir Andrew Moray of Petty, David, was in the closing years of the thirteenth century a rector of Bothwell church in central Scotland and a canon of Moray.
+A forebear of Moray the younger, also named Andrew, was bishop of Moray early in the 13th century, and an uncle, David Murray, was in the closing years of the thirteenth century a rector of Bothwell church in central Scotland and a canon of Moray.
 He would subsequently be consecrated in the summer of 1299 as Bishop of Moray by Pope Boniface VIII, and become a vociferous supporter of King Robert I's kingship.